-The story of Sai baba, a modern saint from the village of Shirdi (in Maharashtra) was adopted and recreated on the silver screen, it named Shirdi ke Sai Baba in 1977.
-To make it look more real and appealing, the movie was shot in Shirdi and its surroundings.
-Not only the was movie a hit, it began to drive hoards of people from major urban centres to Shirdi where the saint had lived and had his tomb and temple.
+The story of Sai baba, a modern saint from the village of Shirdi (in Maharashtra) was adopted and recreated on the silver screen the name Shirdi ke Sai Baba in 1977.
+To make it look more real and appealing, the move was shot in Shirdi and its surroundings.
+Not only was the movie a hit, it began to drive hoards of people from major urban centres to visit Shirdi where the saint had lived and had his tomb and temple.
 Sai Baba already had a large following of urban dwelling middle class, but when it was shown as a film, most people easily related the common stories they had heard as legends with their own struggle (Srinivas, 1999).
 In the hope to see similar positive results in their own lives, they were ready to put their faith in the power of Sai Baba.
 The film (see poster in figure 3) also acted as a catalyst in publicizing Shirdi.
-It was hard to imagine that a village of 200 houses at the beginning of the century would become one of the most frequently visited pilgrimage sites.
-According to a rough estimate, more than six million pilgrims visited Shirdi in 2010 (Shinde, 2010b).
-The local community honoured one of the lead actors in the film, for his contribution in popularizing Shirdi and Sai Baba, as they renamed the main street adjacent to the temple after him.

-Figure 3: Poster of the film Shirdi Ke Sai Baba, 1977; source: www.filmlinks4u.net
+Figure 3: Poster of the film Shirdi Ke 1977.
+Source www.filmlinks4u.net